otwcode/otwarchive/README.md

   under the public/ directory.

 db
-  The overall archive database layout can be found in the file schema.rb.
+  The overall archive database layout can be found in the file schema.rb